 What is Plasma?

-Plasma is a natural healing substance drawn from your body.
-It is superior because growth factors release back into the skin cells naturally over the course of 10-12 days.*
+Plasma is a part of the blood that contains big concentrations of proteins and growth factors.
+Your body uses plasma to aid in repair and regeneration.
+Plasma is used throughout medicine.
+It is proven to have great results in skincare as well.

-The natural growth factors are a set of special proteins in the body which have multiple effects on the skin.
-They repair the skin, speed up cell renewal, improve blood circulation, stimulate collagen and elastin production, and so much more.
+When drawn from the body and infused back into the skin, plasma stimulates the robust rejuvenation of tissue.
+Proteins and growth factors speed up cell renewal, improve blood circulation, stimulate collagen and elastin production, and so much more.

 What is Microneedling with Plasma?

-The Rejuvepen device is FDA approved.
+The Rejuvepen device is FDA cleared .
 This class 1 fractional micro-needling device tightens, lifts, and rejuvenates the skin.
 In addition, it reduces fine lines and wrinkles, shrinks pores, and improves the appearance of scars.
 When the treatment combines with the plasma, the results significantly increase.

 How Does It Work?